Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 Contrast recommends running the application with MySQL 5.6.28; however, it works with other versions of MySQL 5.6.x on Windows and Linux as well.
 Contrast also recommend working with your Operations and/or Database team to ensure a secure and durable installation.

-Go to the [Github repository](https://github.com/Contrast-Security-OSS/ctdc/blob/master/mysql.yml) for a snippet of Ansible that you can use to install the latest MySQL 5.6 on Ubuntu 14.04.
+> **Note:** Go to the [Github repository](https://github.com/Contrast-Security-OSS/ctdc/blob/master/mysql.yml) for a snippet of Ansible that you can use to install the latest MySQL 5.6 on Ubuntu 14.04.

 You can download the *gpg* keyfile and additional information from the [MySQL documentation](http://dev.mysql.com/doc/refman/5.6/en/checking-gpg-signature.html).
 Contrast changes the bind address to "*" above for illustration, but recommends binding your MySQL server to the IP of your application server.
 Contrast recommend creating a user and grants that offer access to only the Contrast schema and limited to the host IP address or subnet.

 ### Take a backup of MySQL

-To back up your database, you can use the embedded tool with your EOP installation.
+To back up your database, you can use the embedded tool with your EOP installation:

 ```
 $CONTRAST_HOME/bin/backup_db.sh